 Is Entrepreneurship for you?

-For me, being my own boss is the absolute DREAM.
+For some people, being their own boss is the absolute DREAM.
 But that does not mean it is the same for everyone – and if the thought of setting up your own business makes you wanna run for the hills, then that is absolutely fine!

-I think the issue with ‘side-hustle culture’ and being able to see everyone’s lives with the tap of a button on your phone is that if you are happy in your 9-5, you start to question yourself.
+One big issue with ‘side-hustle culture’, and being able to see everyone’s lives with the tap of a button on your phone, is that if you are happy in your 9-5, you start to question yourself.
 You feel like “oh SHOULD I be trying to set up my own business?”.

 But on the flip-side of that, if you are in a 9-5 and you hate it or you want out of the rat-race vibes, then you have access to a whole a landscape of free resources, an audience of people who could be potential customers and insight to how other people are doing what you dream of.

-Before considering setting up your own business, some things to consider:
+Before considering setting up your own business, here are some things to consider: